.

 When children have flat feet, their feet collapse and turn inwards.
 This leads to their foot posture being thrown out of alignment and children need to recruit more muscles for each movement, which leads to an increase in muscle fatigue, tightness, and strain.

-Several physical and occupational therapists refer children to the shoe store to be fitted for the correct type of shoes and orthotics.
+Over the years I have become familiar with the best shoes and orthotics for kids with flat feet.
 While I am not a medical professional, I have seen firsthand the positive impact that the correct type of orthotics can have on a child’s life.
 It is amazing how something so simple such as fitting a child in the correct type of orthotics can improve the child’s walking gait, balance, and overall posture.

 Be Careful About Taking the “Wait and See Approach” – Be Proactive!